Technician 5th Grade Steven Oboryshko (c. 1920–1944)

 Steven Oboryshko was born in Wilmington, Delaware, likely on September 22, 1920.
 He was the son of John Oboryshko (Jan Oboriszko in some records, 1893–1971) and Anna Oboryshko (née Muciak, Maciak, or Mocak, 1898–1947).
 His parents, ethnic Ukrainians, had been born in what was then known as Galicia, Austria-Hungary.
 According to John Oboryshko’s naturalization paperwork, he was born in Lacko (today Łącko, Poland) and his wife in Dobromil (now Dobrómyl’, Ukraine).
 Both immigrated to the United States shortly before World War I and married in Wilmington on June 10, 1916.
 Various records recorded John Oboryshko working as a laborer, then as a helper in a machine shop, and finally as a machinist for the Pennsylvania Railroad.

 Steven Oboryshko had two older brothers, two younger brothers, and five younger sisters.
-The Oboryshko family was recorded on the census on April 3, 1930, living at 1025 Church Street in Wilmington.
-Oboryshko was recorded again on the census on April 24, 1940, living with his family at 515 East 8th Street in Wilmington.
+The Oboryshko family was recorded on the census in April 1930, living at 1025 Church Street in Wilmington.
+Oboryshko was recorded again on the census in April 1940 living with his family at 515 East 8th Street in Wilmington.
 It appears he was unemployed at the time, with his last job being as a laborer in soil conservation for the Civilian Conservation Corps (C.C.C.).

 When Oboryshko registered for the draft on February 16, 1942, he was still living at 515 East 8th Street but was now working as a freight brakeman for the Pennsylvania Railroad.
 The registrar described him as standing about five feet, 8½ inches tall and weighing 173 lbs., with brown hair and eyes.
 An alteration to the draft card indicated that he moved to 501 West 4th Street in Wilmington prior to entering the service.